PieBru/ai_engineer/.aie_rules/530_fastapi.md

 - Use proper connection pooling
 - Implement proper transactions
 - Use proper query optimization
+- Consider using asynchronous database drivers (e.g., `asyncpg` for PostgreSQL, `aiomysql` for MySQL) with async ORMs or query builders.
 - Handle database errors properly

 ## Authentication